-Initially, the CDDIS caster is providing access to product streams from both the BKG and IGS casters.
+Initially, the CDDIS caster is providing access to product streams from several regional real-time casters.
 Data streams have also been tested, provided through JPL for receivers in NASA's Global GPS Network.
-This network of roughly seventy globally distributed, geodetic quality, dual frequency receivers, will add 1 Hz data streams to those current available from the IGS RTS.
+In the near future, an additional set of stations from JPL's Global Differential GPS (GDGPS) network will be added to the CDDIS caster.
+This network of globally distributed, geodetic quality, dual frequency receivers, will provide additional 1 Hz data streams to those current available from the IGS RTS.

-Once the CDDIS caster is operational, the system will serve as a third primary caster for the IGS RTS, thus providing a more robust topology with redundancy and increased reliability for the service.
+Now that the CDDIS caster is operational, the system serves as the third primary caster for the IGS RTS, thus providing a more robust topology with redundancy and increased reliability for the service.
 User registration, however, for all three casters is unique; therefore current users of the casters located at the IGS and BKG will be required to register through the CDDIS registration process in order to use the CDDIS caster.
+By the end of 2015, over 50 users from 16 countries have registered to use the CDDIS information More about the CDDIS caster is available https://cddiscaster. at casterreg.gsfc.nasa.gov/index.html.

 The CDDIS has also developed software to capture real-time data streams into fifteen-minute high-rate files.
-This capability requires further testing as the CDDIS caster becomes operational and data streams from real-time stations are added.
+This capability requires further testing and coordination with the IGS Central Bureau and Infrastructure Committee.